 Use A Financial Bait For Re-Engaging Your Dormant Leads

 Many times, it becomes necessary to bring an incentive inside the equation to woo your subscribers’ hearts, and you shouldn’t waste any more time at this stage.
-Send your subscribers with a discount offer or a freebie and mention it clearly in the subject line.
+Send your subscribers a discount offer or a freebie and mention it clearly in the subject line.
 Sending a personalized note will be even better.
 I recommend sending cascading offers to spend a certain amount before they can avail themselves of the discounts.
 This ensures that people don’t become inactive just for the sake of receiving your offers.
 Airbnb used this trick in the below example.

 Take A Bow And Bid Adieu For Good